ToshioCP/Gtk4-tutorial/src/sec7.src.md

 ~~~

 The function `g_file_load_contents` loads the file contents into a temporary buffer,
-which is automatically allocated and sets `contents` to point the buffer.
+which is automatically allocated and sets `contents` to point to the buffer.
 The length of the buffer is assigned to `length`.
 It returns `TRUE` if the file's contents are successfully loaded.
-If an error occurs, it returns `FALSE` and sets the variable `err` to point a newly created GError structure.
+If an error occurs, it returns `FALSE` and sets the variable `err` to point to a newly created GError structure.
 The caller takes ownership of the GError structure and is responsible for freeing it.
 If you want to know the details about g\_file\_load\_contents, see [g file load contents](https://docs.gtk.org/gio/method.File.load_contents.html).

-If it has successfully read the file, it inserts the contents into GtkTextBuffer,
+If the file is read successfully, the contents are inserted into GtkTextBuffer.
-frees the temporary buffer pointed by `contents`, sets the title of the window,
-frees the memories pointed by `filename` and then shows the window.
+The temporary buffer in contents is then freed, the window title is set, the memory for filename is freed, and the window is shown.

-If it fails, `g_file_load_contents` sets `err` to point a newly created GError structure.
+If it fails, `g_file_load_contents` sets `err` to point to a newly created GError structure.
 The structure is:

 ~~~C